Lakeview

 Service and Volunteering

 Students have opportunities at school in the home to participate in service projects and volunteer with different charitable organizations.
 Some of these experiences include helping out at the humane society, participating in 5K runs for cancer awareness and fundraising, helping with student art projects and local elementary schools, cleaning the Children’s Justice Center, working at the local food bank, and making blankets for the city fire department.
-Family Teachers seek out these opportunities in the community and provide the teens in their home with opportunities to serve others.
+Teen LIFE Coaches seek out these opportunities in the community and provide the teens in their home with opportunities to serve others.

 Parent Weekends